-My playbook for Doing Vegas on the Cheap.
+My playbook for Doing Vegas on a budget.

-For those unfamiliar with CNF Fees, it is essentially a percentage that is added to your dining bill at a growing number of restaurants that goes straight to the establishment’s bottom line.
-It’s usually listed in small print on the menu and you likely wouldn’t notice it unless you looked close at your receipt.
+For those unfamiliar with CNF Fees, it is essentially a percentage that is added to your dining bill at a growing number of restaurants that go straight to the establishment’s bottom line.
+It’s usually listed in small print on the menu and you likely wouldn’t notice it unless you looked closely at your receipt.

 The added expense has many mid-range travelers wondering if it’s even possible to do Las Vegas frugally anymore.
 Is Las Vegas still a value destination?

 To say I am cheap or frugal is a dramatic understatement.
-I am the epitome of thrift and I thought I would jot down the playbook I use to do Vegas on the cheap from dining to gaming and everything in between.
-You likely won’t love every money saving idea below but take all, or some, to make your money last in Vegas.
+I am the epitome of thrift and I thought I would jot down some things to do in Vegas on a budget. from dining to gaming and everything in between.
+You likely won’t love every money-saving idea below but take all, or some, to make your money last in Vegas.

 You can also choose one of the few hotels that have not yet adopted resort fees while they still exist.
 Hotels that are relatively inexpensive like Four Queens and Casino Royale are a couple of the lone rangers not to charge the additional fee.

 We put together a complete list of current Las Vegas Resort Fees – Check it out!

 If you are looking to book a room in Vegas on a budget, you will want to avoid large conventions, like CES, and peak travel weekends such as the super bowl or the opening weekend of the NCAA Basketball tournament– View Convention Calendar.

 Also, I suggest booking when Vegas is the slowest to get the best deal (July/August/December/January are good bets) and stay on less popular days.
 Flying in on a Sunday and staying through mid-late week is your best bet.
 Vegas hotels are obviously more expensive on weekends than weeknights.